Best App for Guided Body Awareness

 Mindful.net body awareness app for everyday beginners

 Mindful.net is a mindfulness app that teaches mindfulness practices and meditation techniques for beginners and everyday life.
-For guided body awareness, it fits people who want plain instructions, short practice options, and secular language they can use on a kitchen chair, bus seat, or office stairwell.
+For guided body awareness, it fits people who want plain instructions, short practice options, and secular language they can use while watching kids play, pausing with a watering can in the garden, or settling after the echo of a parking garage.

 Best for